hristocodes/gmail-delayed-delete/README.md

 ## More
 Designed to make it easier to delete emails that fit somewhere between *"This one's a keeper!"* and *"That one goes to Trash right away"*.
 Set-up your label(s), e.g. `auto delete\in a month` and `auto delete\in a year`, and have the script delete the tagged messages at the end of the period.
 End up with less clutter in your mail so it's easier to find important messages.
-It's similar to how the "Trash" label works in Gmail (messages stay there for 30 days before getting deleted) but works with any period you like.
-Also, works the same way as manual deletion - moves the messages to "Trash".
+It's similar to how the `Trash` label works in Gmail (messages stay there for 30 days before getting deleted) but works with any period you like.
+Also, works the same way as manual deletion - moves the messages to `Trash`.

 ## How-to:
 1. Install the script.
 Start [here](http://www.google.com/script/start/ "Google Apps Script").